zanppa/hoverboard-firmware/README.md

 ## Examples and links

 Have a look at the config.h in the Inc directory.
 That's where you configure to firmware to match your project.
-Currently supported: Wii Nunchuck, analog potentiometer and PPM-Sum signal from a RC remote.
+Currently supported: ~~Wii Nunchuck̃~~, analog potentiometer, modbus ~~and PPM-Sum signal from a RC remote~~.
-A good example of control via UART, eg. from an Arduino or raspberryPi, can be found here: https://github.com/p-h-a-i-l/hoverboard-firmware-hack
+~~A good example of control via UART, eg. from an Arduino or raspberryPi, can be found here:~~ https://github.com/p-h-a-i-l/hoverboard-firmware-hack

 If you need additional features like a boost button, have a look at the while(1) loop in the main.c